- HB Length:36-52 cm (14-20″)

 Black-footed Cats are found only in three countries of southern Africa: Botswana, Namibia and South Africa.
 They are found primarily in short to medium length grass plains, scrub desert, and sand plains, including the Kalahari and Karoo Deserts.
 Areas of grass with high rodent and bird densities are optimal habitat.
 They seem to avoid brushy country and rocky terrain, perhaps because of the occurrence of other carnivores.
 Average annual rainfall in the area is 100-500 mm.

 The Black-footed Cat is rare compared to the other small cats of southern Africa.
-Knowledge of the behaviour and ecology of this cat comes from a decade-long study on the Benfontein Game Farm in central South Africa.
+Knowledge of the behaviour and ecology of this cat comes from a decades-long study on the Benfontein Game Farm in central South Africa.
 Researchers from the Black-footed Cat Working Group have over 17,000 fixes and 1,600 hours of observation on more than 20 radio-collared and habituated cats in this area.

 In the 60 sq km study area, they found the density of adult cats to be 0.17/sq km,, but in low-quality habitat densities were much lower.
 Males have larger home ranges at 20.7 sq km than females, 10 sq km.
 Male ranges overlap those of one to four females.